bwhitela/SizeMatters/README.rst

 If you just want to run this as a script from the command line, here's the usage::

-    usage: instamax.py [-h] [-c COLOR] [-q QUALITY] input_file output_file
+    usage: sizematters.py [-h] [-c COLOR] [-q QUALITY] input_file output_file

-    InstaMax: This script will take the input image and maximize it to fit the maximum dimensions that Instagram allows.
+    SizeMatters: This script will take the input image and maximize it to fit the maximum dimensions that Instagram allows.
 Your picture will not be cropped, but the background will be filled with your choice of color.